Where can I park when I take the train to Chicago?

 Daily fees were suspended during the COVID-19 pandemic but were reinstated starting Oct.
 1, 2021.

 Parking is limited around the Geneva train station.
-Daily parking lots cost $2 per day in the parking deck (now 540 spaces with the third-tier expansion) and $1.75 per day in the overflow lot off of Route 31.
+Daily parking lots cost $2 per day in the parking deck.
 Daily parking on normal workdays in the garage fills up by 7 a.m.

 Passport Mobile Payment App